robotpony/w42/content/blog/2025/when-technology-gets-boring-innovation-begins.md

 ## What's vanishing right now?

 ML has been quietly driving weather prediction for years.
-We knew the current generation of AI would happen—the writing was on the wall for anyone paying attention to the research.
+We knew the current generation of AI would happen; the writing was on the wall for anyone paying attention to the research.
 I predicted advanced code generation years ago, based on the simple principle that if you iterate over code enough times with enough randomness, you'll eventually get something that works.

-Turns out we short-cut the process with LLMs' ability to classify prompts and essentially "paint" code.
+Turns out we short-cut the process with LLMs' ability to classify prompts and essentially *paint* code.
 Same destination, different path.

 Right now, AI feels expensive.
 Every API call costs something.
 We carefully manage context windows and token limits.
 But the pattern is clear: this will become cheap, then cheaper, then effectively free.
 The question isn't if, but when.